 Indiana has passed gambling legislation that makes some forms of online and in-person activity legal.
 It is one of the growing number of states in the US to legalize and regulate online betting.
 The move has made it possible for IN residents to bet safely online at an impressive list of operator sites, including some of the biggest names in the industry.

-A fair and competitive industry has developed thanks to regulation and licensing from the state body in charge.
-Online and in-person operations have expanded in the last two years, proving that the industry can find success in the state.
+A fair and competitive industry has developed thanks to regulation and licensing by the state.
+Online and in-person operations have expanded since the market launched in 2019, proving that the industry can find success in the state.
 The reviews featured on this site cover Indiana online gaming platforms that are 100% legal and safe.

 Read on to find out which gambling activities are legal in Indiana and why finding a legitimate online site should be a priority.
 Additionally, you will discover which operators are licensed, how to recognize them, and what to expect when betting in the Hoosier State.